 What to expect from your doctor or dentist

-Your doctor or dentist may ask you questions about your symptoms and dental care practices.
-He or she may ask:
+Your doctor or dentist may ask you questions about your symptoms and dental care practices, including:

 - When did you first notice the symptoms?

 - Is the condition bothersome?

 - How often do you brush your teeth or clean your dentures?

 - What kind of mouthwash do you use?

 - How much coffee or tea do you drink?

 - What medications, herbal products or other supplements do you take?

 - Do you breathe through your mouth?

 - Have you had any recent infections or illnesses?